-For Andriana Stenros ’19, Lexi Schumacher ’18 and 15 other students in Dr. Jordan Lieser’s Public History course this semester, the opportunity to extensively research and ostensibly re-create the Angel Island immigration process was more valuable than they could have imagined.
+For Andriana Stenros ’19, Lexi Schumacher ’18 and 15 other students in Dr. Jordan Lieser’s Public History course during the fall 2018 semester, the opportunity to extensively research and ostensibly re-create the Angel Island immigration process was more valuable than they could have imagined.

 “It was cool to see our work change into something that people can view and use,” says Lexi, who graduated as a double major in Communications and History in the School of Liberal Arts and Education.
 “I got to work on something out of the ordinary while learning something new.”